856tangbin/PCMR_simulations/README.md

 ## Generating GWAS summary statistics

-We simulate GWAS summary statistics using R package: `causeSim`: https://github.com/jean997/causeSims.
-We added the function of setting random number seeds on the basis of `causeSim`： `causeSims_0.1.0.tar.gz` to make the data repeatable.
+We simulate GWAS summary statistics using the R package`causeSim`: https://github.com/jean997/causeSims.
+We added the function of setting random number seeds based on`causeSim`： `causeSims_0.1.0.tar.gz` to make the data repeatable.
 In this package, the LD structure dataset is estimated by 19,490 HapMap variants  on chromosome 19 in the CEU 1000 Genomes population, and this LD pattern is replicated 30 times, generating a genome-sized dataset of 584,700 variants.
 We apply the same parameters of the CAUSE method [[PMID: 32451458](https://pubmed.ncbi.nlm.nih.gov/32451458/)] in simulations, setting the heritability of exposure and outcome to 0.25, the number of susceptible variants of exposure and outcome to 1000, and the GWAS sample size of exposure and outcome to 40,000.
 Based on these parameters, we simulated the following scenarios:

 | Shell script in this repository      | Scenarios                                                    |
 | :----------------------------------- | :----------------------------------------------------------- |